Jeremy Kerley: Pre-draft

-New York Jets
+New York Jets (first stint)

-Kerley was selected in the fifth round with the 153rd overall pick of the 2011 NFL Draft by the New York Jets.
-He caught his first career touchdown pass from Mark Sanchez against the New England Patriots on October 9, 2011.
+Kerley was selected in the fifth round (153rd overall) of the 2011 NFL Draft by the New York Jets.
+He caught his first career touchdown from Mark Sanchez against the New England Patriots on October 9, 2011.

-During the season-opener against the Buffalo Bills on September 9, 2012, Kerley recorded his first career punt return touchdown.
-In Week 16 after Tim Tebow requested to be removed from the wildcat formation, Kerley took his place, and threw a 42-yard pass, though the Jets lost to the San Diego Chargers 17–27.
+During the season-opener against the Buffalo Bills, Kerley recorded his first career punt return touchdown.
+During Week 16 after Tim Tebow requested to be removed from the wildcat formation, Kerley took his place, and threw a 42-yard pass, though the Jets lost to the San Diego Chargers 27–17.

 On October 21, 2014, Kerley agreed to a four-year, $16 million contract extension with $5.4 million guaranteed.

 Kerley finished the 2015 season with career-highs in punt returns (48) and punt return yards (411).

 On March 9, 2016, Kerley was released by the Jets.

 Detroit Lions

 On March 21, 2016, Kerley signed a one-year deal with the Detroit Lions.